takikuba/ETooL/README.md

 ETooL

-ETooL application written as part of an engineering thesis.
 The application is an implementation of a tool to perform an ETL process and <br> load processed data into a data warehouse.